Hong Kong proposes critical infrastructure cybersecurity law

 The government plans to present the proposed legislation to the Legislative Council by the end of 2024.
 After the bill is passed, the commissioner’s office will be established within a year.
 The legislation will come into effect within the following six months.

-The proposed legislation will require CIOs alone to bear responsibility for securing their critical computer systems.
+The proposed legislation will require CIOs alone to bear responsibility for securing their CCSs.
 It does not permit the government to obtain personal data or business information from such systems.

-Organisations that are potential CIOs should evaluate and enhance the cybersecurity of their critical computer systems, understand legal requirements including the proposed code of practice, and allocate a budget for compliance.
+Organisations that are potential CIOs should evaluate and enhance the cybersecurity of their CCSs, understand legal requirements including the proposed code of practice, and allocate a budget for compliance.
 It is essential for them to collaborate with their outsourced contractors to effectively comply with the forthcoming statutory obligations.

 However, a challenge ahead is the recruitment of competent cybersecurity experts, supervisors and other required personnel.
 This issue deserves careful consideration by both the CIOs and their outsourced contractors.